 The article in question mentions that an essential aim is to seek the best method to determine the ideal embryo for transfer, but it also states that, even though the methods described have great technical potential, “the goal of finding the ‘holy grail’ of embryo selection has not yet been realized”.

-However, the article makes no reference to the bioethical difficulties of these techniques, because all are aimed at determining the best embryo from a biological perspective; this means discarding or destroying the remaining embryos, which we believe is ethically untenable.
+However, the article makes no reference to the bioethical difficulties of these techniques, because all are aimed at determining the best embryo from a biological perspective; this means discarding or destroying the remaining embryos (read biological status of these entities), which we believe is ethically untenable.

 It would be different if egg and sperm selection were performed to choose the most suitable gametes, but once an embryo has been created (an individual of our species), the selective process is bioethically unacceptable for the reasons given above.